 Why You Might Prefer PayPal:

 If you’re working with clients who primarily pay through credit or debit cards, PayPal is likely the smoother choice.
-With its global recognition and simple invoicing tools, clients often trust PayPal because it’s been around for decades.
+With its global recognition and simple invoicing tools, PayPal is often trusted by clients because it’s been around for decades.

 PayPal’s interface is user-friendly, which makes it ideal for beginners who need something straightforward.